-Fingerless Mitts, a Slouchie Beanie, and a Cowl, make fashion statements like none other.
+Fingerless Mitts, a Slouchy Beanie, and a Cowl, make fashion statements like none other.
 They are the perfect combination of style and comfort.
 Now make your own pair of fashionable mitts with this fun to work crochet pattern embellished with faux cables.

 I wanted to design a fingerless mitts crochet pattern with cables that are suitable for beginners as well.
 So I came up with this faux cable idea that anyone with basic crochet skills can easily work.